(for financial year ended 31 December 2021)

 Our Business & Supply Chain

 We serve approximately 200,000 customers across the manufacturing sector, leveraging our pan-European network and delivering 24/7/365 locally across Europe.
-Key local market brands within the Rubix group include Brammer, BT Brammer, Buck & Hickman, Giner, Julsa, Matrix, Minetti, Montalpina, Novotech, Orexad, Robod, Syresa, Schäfer, C. Plüss, Canellas Proteccio, Fluidmec, Lerbs, Motronic, Stop-Fluid, Peter Campbell Sales, Desarrollos, Zitec, Matara and Knowlton & Newman.
+Key local market brands within the Rubix group include Brammer, BT Brammer, Buck & Hickman, Giner, Julsa, Matrix, Minetti, Montalpina, Novotech, Orexad, Robod, Syresa, Schäfer, C. Plüss, Canellas Proteccio, Fluidmec, Lerbs, Motronic, Stop-Fluid, Magema, Solyro, Technidis Peter Campbell Sales, Desarrollos, Zitec, Matara, Knowlton & Newman, Deritend, KJN Aluminium Profile and WCT.
 Rubix is the authorised distributor of many of the world’s leading engineering component manufacturers and we offer over 2 million individual products to our customers.

 We are committed to ensuring that slavery and human trafficking does not take place in our supply chain or our own operations and we have rigorous management-approved policies and processes in place to help deliver our commitment.
 Many of Rubix’s existing policies contain specific elements relating to slavery and human trafficking, including the following: